Common Disability Income Insurance Myths and Misconceptions

 An illness or injury won’t keep me out of work for very long.

-The average Illinois Mutual DI claim duration is about 12 months.2 You’ll need time to rest and recover if an illness or injury is serious enough to interrupt your income and prevent you from working.
+The average duration of a long-term disability claim in the U.S. is 34 months.2 You’ll need time to rest and recover if an illness or injury is serious enough to interrupt your income and prevent you from working.

 MYTH 4